Guide to portfolios

 In the below grid you will find subject specific considerations for your portfolio:

-- Curate the portfolio carefully, including work that shows evidence of a breadth of skills, especially those being sought by the recruiter.
-Think about work that covers the full range of architectural traditions, from initial concept sketches, site plans and axonometric views to cross sections, final visualisations and construction details.
+- Include work from initial concept sketches, site plans and axonometric views to cross sections, final visualisations and construction details.

-- If possible, include photos of hand drawings and physical models, to evidence of software skills and to show a range of ability - this will bring an interesting variety to the portfolio.
+- Include photos of hand drawings and physical models to evidence software skills and show a range of ability.
+This will bring an interesting variety to the portfolio.

-- It would be useful to have both a physical and online portfolio and adapt the contents to suit each role that interests you
+- Have both a physical and online portfolio, and adapt the contents to suit each role that interests you

 - Include a variety of work samples, such as sketches, technical drawings, mood boards, fabric swatches, and final garment designs